 Does the council not already undertake equal pay reviews?

-Being committed to promoting equality of opportunity for our workforce and tackling workplace exclusion is important to achieving our vision and values.
+Promoting equality of opportunity for our workforce and tackling workplace exclusion is important to achieving our vision and values.
 In support of this the council have been voluntarily undertaking equal pay reviews since 2007.
 Equal pay reviews, however, were superseded by the requirement placed upon the council to undertake mandatory gender pay gap reporting.
+The council have however recommenced undertaking equal pay reviews in addition to gender pay gap reporting.

 What's the difference between equal pay and gender pay?

-Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
+Equal pay deals with the pay differences between men and women.
+In particular, those who carry out the same jobs, similar jobs or work of equal value.
 It's unlawful to pay people unequally because they are a man or a woman.
 The gender pay gap shows the differences in the average pay between men and women.

 Are there any specific requirements that the council have had to follow?

 Yes.
-In order to carry out mandatory gender pay gap reporting, the council have followed the guidance developed by the Advisory, Conciliation and Arbitration Service (ACAS) to calculate and publish the:
+We have followed the guidance developed by the Advisory, Conciliation and Arbitration Service (ACAS).
+This helps us to carry out mandatory gender pay gap reporting and calculate and publish the:

 - mean and median gender pay gap